vincentarelbundock/Rdatasets/doc/openintro/rst/ucla_textbooks_f18.rst

       .. rubric:: Details
          :name: details

-      A past data set was collected from UCLA courses in Spring 2010, and Amazon at that time was found to be almost uniformly lower than those of the UCLA bookstore's.
+      A past dataset was collected from UCLA courses in Spring 2010, and Amazon at that time was found to be almost uniformly lower than those of the UCLA bookstore's.
 Now in 2018, the UCLA bookstore is about even with Amazon on the vast majority of titles, and there is no statistical difference in the sample data.

       The most expensive book required for the course was generally used.